NVIDIAGameWorks/RTXGI/docs/QuickStart.md

 This document lists the necessary steps to get up and running with the RTXGI SDK pathtracer sample showcasing an example integration of the NRC and SHARC libraries in a simplified unidirectional Monte Carlo path tracer.

-For documentation and programming/integration guides specific to each technique, see the individual [NRC][NrcGuide] and [SHARC][SharcGuide] guides.
+For documentation and programming/integration guides specific to each technique, see the individual [NRC][NrcGuide] and [SHaRC][SharcGuide] guides.

 ### Build steps